 Hart House Singers with Orchestra 25 March 2023

 We are a non-auditioned choir.
-Our membership includes those who sight-read well, and those who do not read music well.
+There is a wide range of sight-reading skills in our membership.
+We have members who are new to sight-reading music notation, and those who are skilled at reading music.
+It is helpful if you understand the value of notes and rests.
 Some of our members have had a lot of experience singing in choirs, while many are just starting to sing in a choir or haven't sung in one for several years.
-Membership to the Hart House Singers is open to everyone; you can be a student at UofT, a student from another university, or a non-student.
+Membership to the Hart House Singers is open to anyone university age or older; you can be a student at UofT, a student from another university, or a non-student.
 You may join for only one term, or both terms.
 We may have a summer term, which of course is optional.

 Fees!

-You may pay fees either at the Hart House Hub (front desk) or on-line on the Hart House website at https://harthouse.ca/clubs/singers and follow the link for Hart House Club - Singers.
+You may pay fees either at the Hart House Hub (front desk) or on-line (though this works best if you have a UofT student number) on the Hart House website at https://www.harthouseregistration.ca/Program/GetProgramDetails?courseId=8c4dc827-8c2b-452d-ab15-67566309255f&semesterId=26efa3ac-9ef0-4b52-a391-66c619d739c1 and follow the link for Hart House Club - Singers.
 The first two rehearsals of the term are open and no payment of fee is required to attend.
 If you have problems with the recreation site contact Hart House Hub.

 Anyone who wishes to join the Hart House Singers now has both an ANNUAL and a TERM payment option.
 The annual option represents the least overall cost.
 The term options allow participants to have flexibility and to manage their registration costs differently if they wish.
 We are in the process of determining summer fees, but they will be lower than the term fees.